-COMMON RAVEN (Corvus corax)
+COMMON RAVEN (Corvus corax) – (See images below)

-The common raven has an omnivorous diet which includes scavenging.
-It has been associated with human societies for millenia, being part of their mythology in a positive way, but also as an omen of death.
+NOTES: The raven has been associated with human societies for millennia, being part of their mythology in a positive way, but also as an omen of death.
 One legend associated with that bird is about the ravens of the Tower of London .

 The video below provides a good sample of the raven calls, which seem to require quite an effort on the part of the bird to belch out its very loud and repetitive kwaawwks.